MakeSchool-Tutorials/web-7-react-redux-tetris-app/P15-Connect-Grid-Board/content.md

 You need to connect the component to Redux to do this you need `connect` from 'react-redux'.

+Import `connect` from 'react-redux' at the top of the `GridBoard` component.

 **Map state to props**

+Define a `mapStateToProps` method.
+This method takes in state as a parameter.

-Map the following properties from state to props:
+Return an object that maps the following properties from state to these props:

 ```JavaScript
 grid: state.game.grid,